 Pakistan offers a more curry-based cuisine and one I was very excited about after the oily, fried foods of China.
 The Pakistani bread based products range from, but are by no means limited to the roti, chapati, poratha and the classic naan which, in the absence of knives and forks, are usually used as the vessel by which the curry is transported to one’s mouth.
 Fresh bread in some form is therefore essential and usually present at almost every meal.
-It wasn’t until Karimabad when we heard rumours about the elusive ‘Naan Man‘.
+It wasn’t until arriving in Karimabad when we heard rumours about the elusive ‘Naan Man‘.
 Perhaps not his official title but a term that we have stamped into our cycle touring memoirs.
 Throughout Gilgit-Baltistan, the Naan Man is usually housed in a small, vintage looking shack with a wooden hinged opening where customers place their orders, be it a single naan or a stack of 30 ordered and delivered by a young child to a local restaurant.
 Every day the Naan Man painstakingly mixes huge vats of dough, prepares hundreds of identically sized dough balls, stokes up the fire of the tandoor and then naan by naan rolls out the dough, arranges on his naan cushion, sticks the naan to the inside of the tandoor miraculously avoiding singed arm hair and when ready, hooks out with a metal rod.
 This process is repeated relentlessly throughout the day, all day, every day.
 Personally, my lower back would be in agony and the monotonous task would become a mind numbing endeavour.
-And it is for these reasons, Jacob and I are sincerely grateful and respectful of the naan man who’s deliciously fresh naan are on sale for a meager 10 Pakistani Rupees, or £0.06 in relative terms.
-When preparing for consecutive days without access to shops or restaurants we would place an order “14 naan please“, which is often reciprocated with a look of bemusement.
-We then attempt to enforce that, what seems to be an unusually large naan order for a foreigner, is a genuine request with a series of hand gestures and facial expressions, usually concluding with a wide-eyed smile and a thumbs up.
+And it is for these reasons, Jacob and I are sincerely grateful and respectful of the naan man whose deliciously fresh naan are on sale for a meager 10 Pakistani Rupees, or £0.06 in relative UK terms.
+When preparing for consecutive days without access to shops or restaurants we would place an order “14 naan please.”
+Which was often reciprocated with a look of bemusement.
+We then attempt to enforce that, what seems to be an unusually large naan order for a foreigner, is a genuine request with a series of charade gestures and facial expressions, usually concluding with a wide-eyed smile and a thumbs up.

 For a cycle tourer the naan is a versatile food, our naan variations extend beyond the standard naan and curry combination.
-Boiled egg and fresh tomato naan wrap for breakfast is a morning staple.
-Naan with jam, fried fruit and walnuts replaces the Danish pastry yet rarely eaten, and only as an ‘emergency breakfast‘ where we have to break into cycle tour rations.
+Boiled egg and fresh tomato naan wrap for breakfast was a morning staple.
+Naan with jam, fried fruit and walnuts replaced the Danish pastry yet rarely eaten, and only as an ‘emergency breakfast‘ where we have to break into road rations.
 Naan with peanut butter, jam or both as a high calorie midday cycling snack.
 The options are endless, you simply just can’t beat a naan.
 And for this our deepest respects go out to the legend, the Naan Man.
 A hard working, keystone of society.
 Jacob and I have a pre-meal prayer we would like to share;

 Homage to the Naan Man